tavaresjv/tavaresjv/README.md

 ### Hi there! 👋

-I'm José Vinícius, a Data Analyst Intern at Itaú Unibanco, with a background in Chemical Engineering.
+I'm José Vinícius, a Data Analyst at Itaú Unibanco, with a background in Chemical Engineering.

 👨‍💻 I'm passionate about leveraging data to drive insights and solve complex problems.